drvinceknight/pfm/book/tools-for-mathematics/02-algebra/tutorial/main.md

 sympy.solveset(equation)
 ```

-Indeed the only solutions are imaginary numbers: the graph of $f(x)$ is thus a convex parabola.
+Indeed the only solutions are imaginary numbers: this confirms that the graph of
+$f(x)$ is a convex parabola that is above the $y=0$ line.

 Let us know complete the square so that we can write: